Fatih-Topcu/fullstack-react-example/README.md

-udemy course i completed which is about fullstack react development mail responses (yes / no) is not working for some reason atm
+udemy course i completed which is about fullstack react development. mail responses (yes / no) is not working for some reason atm.

 https://tranquil-plateau-81645.herokuapp.com